 At the Thunder Bay Community Foundation, we understand that the needs of our community are always changing.
-That’s why, for over 50 years, we’ve distributed close to $5 million in grants, scholarships and bursaries in support of a wide variety of charitable organizations, programs and projects.
+That’s why, for over 54 years, we’ve distributed over $8 million in grants, scholarships and bursaries in support of a wide variety of charitable organizations, programs and projects.
 Community Foundation grants are made possible through the generous endowments and gifts of local citizens.

 To visit our grant portal, click here.